adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 If someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
-Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could’ve communicated better — remember that it’s your responsibility to make your fellow Adafruit Discord community members comfortable.
+Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could’ve communicated differently — remember that it’s your responsibility to make your fellow Adafruit CircuitPython community members comfortable.
 Everyone wants to get along and we are all here first and foremost because we want to talk about cool technology.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.